gramaziokohler/clamp_electronics/README.md

 ### MCU

-The Arduino Nano is chosen for its small size, low cost and protoboard friendly pin layout.
+The Arduino Nano (ATmega328 + new bootloader) is chosen for its small size, low cost and protoboard friendly pin layout.
 The Nano do not have a lot of IO available but is barely enough for a 2 motor controller.

 [Arduino Nano V3 Pinout](http://lab.dejaworks.com/arduino-nano-pinouts/) ( [Arduino.cc Nano Page](https://store.arduino.cc/arduino-nano) )